Tree climbing: History

 Professional arborists have been climbing trees since the late 19th century in the UK and North America.

-Climbing a tree every day for a year or longer has become a challenge taken up by several artists; Todd Smith from Louisville, KY, USA, climbed a tree every day for 3 years.
-Henrik G Dahle invited people to climb with him and interviewed people in the canopy of trees, including former competetive tree climber Leo Murray of Monkeydo, who now runs tree top adventures.
+Climbing a tree every day for a year or longer has become a challenge taken up by several artists;

+Todd Smith from Louisville, KY, USA, climbed a tree every day for 3 years.
+Henrik G Dahle invited people to climb with him and interviewed people in the canopy of trees, including former competitive tree climber Leo Murray of Monkeydo, who now runs tree top adventures.
 Other artists include Christopher B Gray from Connecticut, USA, Kamila Wajda from Przybowka, Poland and Cecylia Malik from Kraków, Poland who has published a book about her year climbing trees.

 Techniques

 Many different techniques (free climbing, self-belayed climbing with a doubled-rope technique, single-rope technique, and lead climbing) are used to climb trees depending on the climber's purpose for the climb and personal preference.
 Free climbing is performed without protective gear, and as such is the oldest method of climbing.

-Technologically-aided tree climbing is performed by lapping a long rope over a limb and ascending the fallen end using a friction knot tied from initial tie's excess tail.
+Technologically aided tree climbing is performed by lapping a long rope over a limb and ascending the fallen end using a friction knot tied from initial tie's excess tail.
 There are a large number of factors that can affect the difficulty of a climb; the regularity of branching, the brittleness of dead wood, the texture of the bark, the width of the trunk and branches, the height and location of the tree, and the weather can all contribute to challenges faced while climbing.

 Getting to the first branch of a tree is typically the most difficult part of the climb due to the potentially large distance between the first limb and the ground.
 Both aid climbing and free climbing can be used, but the throwline technique is most typical among hobbyists.
 This is done remotely from the ground utilizing a throw weight and line.
 The weight is swung from its attached line as a pendulum, with the line either held between two fingers of one hand at hip level, or in a basket configuration achieved by running a bight of the line back through the ring that is held in the other hand, with the weight being swung between the legs in a wide stance.
 It is then launched toward the targeted branch.
 Once over the branch, the weight must return to the ground, and may have to be manipulated so as to isolate a single anchor point (doubled rope technique), or for SRT into an optimal redirect.
 The throw bag is then removed; the climbing line is tied on, and pulled through the canopy and back down again, at which point the climbing system may be installed.